 The first time you encountered Britain First on Facebook something inside you became complete, a eureka moment – like the last piece in a jigsaw puzzle – you found the pantomime villains of British politics you were looking for, even if you didn’t know you were looking for them.

-Paul and Jayda are resolved to be the villains Britain deserves, but not the ones it needs right now (or ever).
+Paul Golding and Jayda Fransen, the leaders of Britain First, are resolved to be the villains Britain deserves, but not the ones it needs right now (or ever).
 They know that whatever they do, whichever hairbrained scheme they execute next is going to receive nationwide media coverage across major publications with dog whistle titles fine-tuned to rile and polarise.

 Like impotent, unthreatening bandits in a kids cartoon – you know they will never prevail but, undeterred, they keep on trying anyway.
-Jayda Fransen and Paul Golding, 2016’s answer to Dick Dastardly and Muttley scheming up a new gaffe week-on-week.
-You have to admire their drive, their sheer unbridled enthusian to continue despite the overwhelming opposition to their antics.
+Jayda Fransen and Paul Golding are 2016’s answer to Dick Dastardly and Muttley scheming up a new gaffe week-on-week.
+You have to admire their drive, their sheer unbridled enthusiasm to continue despite the overwhelming opposition to their antics.

 Jayda and Paul are like the British right-wing Kim Kardashian and Kanye West.
 A quasi-glamourous fire-powered gal more famous for her looks than her ability to articulate, and an ostentatiously ignorant potato-man who has a lot to say about things, even if he doesn’t know why he’s saying them yet.
 Think about it, Paul and Jayda are almost exactly like Kim and Ye, they need each other to complete each other, like all great double-acts before them: Posh and Becks, Bill and Hillary, fish’n’chips, hydrogen and cyanide.